Hebrew & RTL in Neovim: a small, practical journey

 { silent = true, desc = "Toggle Hebrew mode (RTL/LTR)" })

-That alone made Hebrew sessions feel deliberate: press <leader>hb, type Hebrew; toggle back, keep coding.
-Neat.
+That alone made Hebrew sessions feel deliberate: press <leader>hb, and start typing in Hebrew.

 Step 4 - Small quality-of-life fixes (later improvements)